Voting age: Iran

 Iran had been unique in awarding suffrage at 15, but raised the age to 18 in January 2007 despite the opposition of the Government.
 In May 2007 the Iranian Cabinet proposed a bill to reverse the increase.

+Ireland

+In 2013, the Constitutional Convention was asked to consider reducing the voting age to 17 and recommended lowering it to 16.
+The then government agreed to hold a referendum, but in 2015 postponed it indefinitely to give priority to other referendums.

 Luxembourg

 Currently, Luxembourg has compulsory voting from the age of 18.

 Discussion about lowering the voting age to 16 was first introduced as part of a wider June 2015 referendum.
 The broader principles of the referendum which concerned electoral reform were rejected by 81% of voters.

 Discussion, specifically surrounding the lowering of the voting age to 16 received almost universal support in 2025.
 Politically, only the ADR and CSV oppose the idea.

 Malta

 On 20 November 2013, Malta lowered the voting age from 18 to 16 for local elections starting from 2015.
 The proposal had wide support from both the government and opposition, social scientists and youth organizations.

 On Monday, 5 March 2018, the Maltese Parliament unanimously voted in favor of amending the constitution, lowering the official voting age from 18 to 16 for general elections, European Parliament Elections and referendums, making Malta the second state in the EU to lower its voting age to 16.